 The benefits from a bank-borrower relationship stem mainly from having a single bank with proprietary information about the borrower, which may make more credit available at lower cost.
 Therefore, other things being equal, borrowing from multiple banks may be costly (higher transaction costs, duplicated effort, free-rider problem, etc.) and informationally inefficient relative to relationship lending by a single bank.
-Firms may, however, benefit from multiple banks in order to avoid a "hold-up" problem in which a single bank may exploit its market power and extract excessive rents.
+Firms may, however, benefit from multiple banks to avoid a "hold-up" problem, in which a single bank may exploit its market power and extract excessive rents.
 In particular, to the extent that a borrower faces switching costs in a relationship with an individual bank, it would be costly to borrow from a single lender if its primary bank is in financial distress.
 This implies that default risk would be more sensitive to our bank health measures if the bank-firm relationship is close.

 In this section, we examine these implications based on our probit models.
-To measure a favorable impact of a close bank-borrower relationship, we include the number of bank lenders as an explanatory variable.
-To the extent that a close bank-borrower relationship has a role in reducing the costs of financial distress for borrowers, we expect that the number of bank lenders has a positive impact on the bankruptcy probability.
-We also add a coefficient dummy of multiple banking relationships to two bank health measures, the NPL ratios and the stock prices.
-The coefficient dummy takes one if the number of its bank lenders is equal to or greater than four and zero otherwise.
+To measure a favorable impact of a close bank-borrower relationship, we include the number of bank lenders in the last period as an explanatory variable.
+To the extent that a close bank-borrower relationship has a role in reducing the costs of financial distress for borrowers, we expect that the number of bank lenders in the previous period will have a positive impact on the bankruptcy probability.
+We also add a coefficient dummy of multiple banking relationships to NPL ratios, one of our bank health measures.
+The coefficient dummy takes one if the number of its bank lenders in the last period is equal to or greater than three, and zero otherwise.
 To the extent that a close bank-borrower relationship exacerbates a "hold-up" problem, the coefficient dummy would reduce the impact of bank health deterioration on the bankruptcy probability.
-We thus expect that the coefficient dummy has negative sign for the NPL ratios and positive sign for the stock prices.
+We thus expect that the coefficient dummy has a negative sign for the NPL ratios.

 Table 6 summarizes the estimation results of our probit models.
-The table reports the case where we add the coefficient dummies to the NPL ratios after 1998 and the stock prices.
-As in Table 4, "debt-asset ratio", "interest payments-output ratio", and "special losses-asset ratio" have positive impacts, while "profits-asset ratio" has negative impacts.
-Without the coefficient dummies, the impacts of the three alternative measures of the bank health are also similar to those in Table 4.
-The inclusion of the number of bank lenders and coefficient dummies did not change our basic results.
+The table reports the case in which we add the coefficient dummy to the NPL ratios after 1998.
+As in Table 4, "debt-asset ratio," "interest payments-output ratio," and "special losses-asset ratio" have positive impacts, while "profits-asset ratio" has negative impacts.
+Without the coefficient dummy, the impacts of the three alternative measures of the bank health are also similar to those in Table 4.
+The inclusion of the number of bank lenders and the coefficient dummy did not change our basic results.